sahahn/datalab_tutorial/docs/index.md

 We can add different content on seperate pages easily [Link to base tutorial](./original_index.md)

 We can also change how text looks with HTML
 {: style="font-size: 85%; text-align: center;"}

 ## Basic Plot Example

-Can plot based on a link to anywhere on web, so in first case, to static link on github (https://raw.githubusercontent.com/sahahn/datalab_tutorial/gh-pages/basic_plot.png)
+Can plot based on a link to anywhere on web, so in first case, to static link on githuh

 ![arbitrary link](https://raw.githubusercontent.com/sahahn/datalab_tutorial/gh-pages/basic_plot.png)